Ministry-of-CBT/Project-CBT/README.md

 Yes there are releases and only dev releases exist for research purposes.

+For GregTech Progression, it will be standard GT progression until UV and UHV tier, in which case I am planning to implement 'releastic circuit crafting'

 ## How to Install Project CBT:

 Get it from releases En Croissant Dummy